 The Yadkin Valley in North Carolina is the first federally approved American Viticultural Area (AVA) that is ideal for growing exceptional grapes.
-Covering Surry, Yadkin, Wilkes, Davie, Davidson, Forsyth, and Stokes counties, this region spans both Central and Western North Carolina as a previously thriving agricultural region for tobacco.
+This region spans both Central and Western North Carolina as a previously thriving agricultural region for tobacco in the following counties:

 Why do tobacco and grapes both grow well in the Yadkin Valley?
 The answer: the soil and climate!

 The clay found in the Yadkin Valley is the same that’s found in Tuscany, Italy, and the climate mimics Bordeaux.

 While most North Carolina wines were typically sweet muscadine, it is in the Yadkin Valley that you can find dry and delicious European-style wines.
 This guide aims to prove that not all North Carolina wines are sweet!

 Another fun fact about the Yadkin Valley AVA is that there is a second AVA located within it!
 The Swan Creek AVA features wineries in a cooler microclimate and mineral-rich soil due to its proximity to the Brushy Mountains.